 What Kind of Investor Are You?

 Are you a casual investor?
 A day trader?
 Does it matter?

 It matters when it comes to taxes.
 A day trader is defined by the FINRA and NYSE, though they call them “pattern day traders,” as someone who trades four or more times during a five-day period and the number of day trades is more than 6% of their total trading activity during that period.
 That person can also be considered a day trader if their broker classifies them as a day trader, which comes with different capital and margin requirements.

-Whether you’re a casual investor or a day trader with a transaction sheet as long as a CVS receipt, tax time can be a challenge because of all the paperwork.
-If you keep diligent records, made much easier with electronic transaction logs, tax time should be a breeze.
+Whether you’re a casual investor and invest your tax refund once a year or a day trader with a transaction sheet as long as a CVS receipt, tax time can be a challenge because of all the paperwork.
+If you keep diligent records when you start investing, made much easier with electronic transaction logs, tax time should be a breeze.